Ancient Greece

 Ancient Greek Kouros and Kore

-This recreation shows just how brightly colored and vibrant these figures were.
+The recreation below shows just how brightly colored and vibrant these figures were during their prime in Ancient Greece.

 Ancient Greek Kouros and Kore

 Though part of the body is missing, the Kore with the eyes of a Sphinx from 500 BCE shows the progression of the depiction of the female form.
-Maintaining the straight forward pose, she is much more naturalistic, soft and detailed.
-The handling of the fabric is delicate, intricate and continues to explore this softness of form.
+Maintaining the straightforward pose, she is much more naturalistic, soft, and detailed.
+The handling of the fabric is delicate, and intricate and continues to explore this softness of form.

 Ancient Greek Kouros and Kore

-There are numerous debates as to whether these depict actual people, gods/goddesses, were generic creations or perhaps a combination of both.
-They are excavated out of cemeteries, temples, homes all across Greece.
+There are numerous debates as to whether these depict actual people, gods/goddesses, generic creations, or perhaps a combination of both.
+They are excavated out of cemeteries, temples, and homes all across Greece.
 Some appear to be offerings to deities and are clear indicators of economic status, as the materials and works are expensive.
-The artists/craftsmen who made these works did not sign them, so there is no record of who made these.
+The artists/craftsmen who made these works did not sign them, so there is no record of who made them.

 Recommended